replicatedhq/kurl.sh/src/markdown-pages/add-ons/k3s.md

 Rather than using the [Kubernetes add-on](/docs/add-ons/kubernetes), which uses kubeadm to install Kubernetes, the K3s add-on can be used to install the K3s distribution.
 This distribution includes Kubernetes as well as several add-ons for networking, ingress, and more.

+There are several reasons to use K3s instead of Kubernetes (Kubeadm).
+The main reason is that K3s is simpler than upstream Kubernetes, so it is easier to support.
 K3s is packaged as a single binary that is less than 50MB.
 It reduces the dependencies and steps needed to install, run, and update Kubernetes, as compared to kubeadm.
+In addition, K3s has lower [CPU and RAM requirements](https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/#hardware).

 By default, K3s uses sqlite3 as the storage backend instead of etcd.